zdravkov/kendo-docs/api/framework/schedulerevent.md

 ### recurrenceException `String` *(default: undefined)*

 The recurrence exceptions.
-A list of colon separated dates formatted using the `yyyyMMddTHHmmssZ` format string.
+A list of semicolon separated dates formatted using the `yyyyMMddTHHmmssZ` format string.

 > **Important**: The dates should be encoded in UTC.